 Air conditioners are an integral appliance in any household.
 It helps you regulate indoor temperatures during extremely humid days, particularly in the summertime when temperatures get to a boiling 90+ degrees Fahrenheit.
 Yet as much as they are beneficial, air conditioning units can also be a nuisance, especially if they start to make loud banging or clanking noises.
 Here are a few tips on how to troubleshoot a noisy air conditioner and reclaim your peaceful nights.

-Installing a fence around your air conditioner can trap the sound and prevent it from traveling.
+Installing a fence around your air conditioning unit can trap the sound and prevent it from traveling.
 You can try fencing just one side of the air conditioner or all corners.
 Plywood is often the material of choice as it is inexpensive and easy to install.
 There are also air conditioner fences you can purchase at your local home improvement store.
 Make sure you leave enough space between the air conditioner and the barrier to avoid airflow problems.

 Sound blankets are made of either cotton or a polyester blend, and they are specifically designed to cover your air conditioner to absorb and block the sounds.
 Most air conditioner manufacturers will provide information on what brand or size of sound blanket will best fit your air conditioner.
 There are also universal sound blankets available on the web if you are unsure of the blanket specifications you need.

 Screeching sounds are often an indicator that there is something wrong with your AC’s fan motor, which is located in the exterior portion of the unit.
 The central air conditioner needs the fan to separate heat from the refrigerant.
 This screeching or shrieking sound might also originate from a worn-out motor in the compressor unit of your AC.
 In most cases, damage on these related parts may be too complex for any inexperienced homeowner to manage proficiently.
-You will need to call a professional HVAC contractor to make the necessary repair or replacement.
+You will need to call a professional HVAC contractor like AirMax Heating & Air to make the necessary repair or replacement.

 A problem with your AC’s contactor relay switch may result in audible humming sounds.
 The contactor relay switch is responsible for initializing the exterior portion of your AC unit when it gets the green light from your thermostat.
 In addition to a humming noise, severe damage to your contactor relay switch may also prevent you from switching on the HVAC unit.
 Any electrical issues are best left to an experienced and licensed technician.
 Attempting a DIY fix might inadvertently cause even more damage.